camlee/power-meter/esp32-viewe/docs/OTA.md

 1. Requires committed source, the local signing key, and authenticated `gh`.
 2. Runs the native, signing, and web tests.
-3. Builds and signs both PlatformIO environments while suppressing developer `.env` AP credentials from the public binaries.
+3. Builds and signs both PlatformIO environments in a fresh temporary project workspace while suppressing developer `.env` AP credentials from the public binaries.
+Per-user compiler and framework downloads remain cached, but no project objects or library checkout is reused from `.pio`.
 4. Creates the annotated `v0.1.2` tag only after the tests pass.
 5. Atomically pushes the current branch and tag to its configured upstream.
 6. Creates a draft release in the repository configured by `platformio.ini`